-- Do not push the vehicle more than 15 m faster than at walking pace. - (i) Vehicles with automatic transmission and rear wheel drive: if there is a malfunction, the automatic transmission may be locked in position P. If the automatic transmission cannot be shif-
+Do not push the vehicle more than 15 m faster than at walking pace.

-If the automatic transmission cannot be shifted to position N, transport the vehicle (→ page 215).
+(i) Vehicles with automatic transmission and rear wheel drive: if there is a malfunction, the automatic transmission may be locked in position [P].
+If the automatic transmission cannot be shifted to position \mathbb{N} , transport the vehicle (\rightarrow page 223).
 A towing vehicle with lifting equipment is required for vehicle transport.